google/prefab/docs/index.md

 For example, the OpenSSL package contains both libssl and libcrypto modules.
 The curl package contains just libcurl.

-{% include tip.html content="Header-only libraries can be exposed by a Module with an empty `libs` directory." %}
+Note: Header-only libraries can be exposed by a Module with an empty `libs` directory.

 A Package has the following directory layout: